Dark373/F1-2024-Theme/README.md

 ## LOCALISATION
 Found in the theme folder.

+Allows for translations or variations of given text.
+Edit the right-hand side of each line with the translation.

 ## HOW TO - CUSTOM TEAMS
 *using Audi as the example*
 ### STEP 1